- Shareholders’ rights of co-administration and supervision at the Annual Shareholders’ Meeting

 - One share, one vote

-Shareholders exercise their rights of co-administration and supervision at the Annual Shareholders’ Meeting.
+Shareholders exercise their rights of co-administration and supervision at the Annual Shareholders’ Meeting, which usually takes place within the first five months of the business year.
 The Annual Shareholders’ Meeting elects half of the members of the Supervisory Board and, in particular, decides on the formal discharge of the Board of Executive Directors and the Supervisory Board, the distribution of proﬁts, capital measures, the authorization of share buybacks, changes to the Statutes and the selection of the auditor.